|Academic Information: CEU Classes||Purchase of Textbooks|

 Extension Credit Classes

 Extension credit classes have an “X” in front of the class number (e.g., PSYC X405) listed below the course title.
-Up to 24 Extension credit units may apply as electives toward an undergraduate degree at Cal State Fullerton.
+Up to 24 Extension credit units may apply as electives toward an undergraduate degree at California State University, Fullerton.
 With prior approval from a graduate adviser, up to nine units may apply toward a graduate degree.
 Additional units may apply to graduate degrees requiring more than 30 units.
-If you have any questions, please consult your graduate adviser.
+If you have any questions, please consult your graduate advisor.

 CSUF has given its faculty the option of using the plus/minus grading system.
 Instructors use either letter grades or administrative symbols to evaluate and report all course credit work.
 There are three university grading options: